-Belt promotion in the Brazilian Jiu-Jitsu system is a rewarding experience that represents a journey of physical and mental challenges overcomed.
-The standards for grading and belt promotions vary between schools but it is widely accepted that the measure of a student’s skills and rank are the amount of technical knowledge and competition/sparring performance a student can demonstrate.
-At Aloisio Silva BJJ belt promotions are based, first and foremost, on the student’s mastery of the techniques.
-Students are rigorously tested once testing requirements are fulfilled in in-class sparring and students are expected to demonstrated a high level of accuracy, efficiency and reflexes in the execution of techniques.
-Remember that our curriculum is designed in a linear and progressive nature therefore students must complete all tests up to the existing belt level and not just the test associated with your current rank.
-Most importantly, remember that rank is a result of your training and that it should not be the reason you are training.
+Belt promotion in the Brazilian Jiu-Jitsu system should be a rewarding experience that represents a journey of physical and mental challenges overcome.
+The standards for grading and belt promotions vary between schools, but it is widely accepted that the measure of a student’s skills and rank are the amount of technical knowledge and competition/sparring performance a student can demonstrate.
+Students are expected to demonstrate a high level of accuracy, efficiency and reflexes in the execution of techniques.

 Competition or sparring performance is assessed by how well a student compares to other students of the same rank from other schools or if they are consistently submitting most of their own peers in class sparring.

 Brazilian Jiu-Jitsu is a unique, individual sport in which practitioners are encouraged to adapt the techniques to their body, strategic preferences and athleticism to make it the most efficient.
 For belt rank technical knowledge requirements click here.

 There are additional components to belt promotion such as character of the student on and off the mat that can account for a student being promoted or not.
 It is the above criteria that an instructor of Silva Brazilian Jiu-Jitsu will consider when promoting students.
 Each instructor has the responsibility to live up to the standards of Silva BJJ by acting with integrity and implementing the correct teaching and testing methodology to ensure the legitimacy of Silva BJJ.